droliva10/AWS_Cloud_Project/README.md

 ![Capture5](https://github.com/droliva10/AWS_Cloud_Project/assets/76188926/9f317b2d-d442-46be-a816-62a66a065e3f)

-4. Now click powershell that you minimized in step 2.
+4. Now click powershell on the bottom bar, which you minimized in step 2.

-Run commmand:
+Run Command:
 ```
 ./install.ps1
 ```